How to See Homelessness and Homeless Persons with Dignity

 How Do You See Homeless People?

 The way you view a homeless person depends on your assumptions about his or her situation.

 Your values, religious beliefs, your political persuasions, socioeconomic status and work ethics are directly related to how your form those assumptions.

 Even your stereotypes about culture, gender roles, and perhaps, race influence how you perceive the homeless.

-The next time you pass by a homeless person on the street, try to remove all assumptions, values, beliefs, and stereotypes from your mind and see a person who was born a child of God with humanity and dignity.
+The next time you pass by a homeless man or woman on the street, try to remove all assumptions, values, beliefs, and stereotypes from your mind and see a person who was born a child of God with humanity and dignity.

-The following poems attempt to give a different perspective on how we can view the homeless.
+The following poems attempt to give a different perspective on how we can view homeless persons.

 Flocking in from the early morning cold

 they find comfort in a table and a seat.